 The Kick Project is a sports-for-development NGO originally from Australia, founded by James Rose (australian journalist, author, ethical investment pioneer, media advisor for international social justice causes and soccer/football enthusiast).

-In 2017 there was a decision made to establish a registered non-profit to Europe (Finland) to continue the legacy of The Kick Project, give us new possibilities for further development around our organisation and to expand our activities worldwide.
+In 2017 there was a decision made to establish a registered non-profit to Europe (Finland) to continue the legacy of The Kick Project, hoping to give us new possibilities for further development around our organisation and to further expand our activities.
 Nowadays we are registered in Finland only but still working worldwide.

 We have big ambitions to change lives through sport, helping young people and communities build resilience, prosperity and peace.

 We use sports programs to alleviate the suffering, disadvantage and/or stresses of children and youth in critical situations worldwide.

 Children – and women – are most often the frontline of modern war, poverty impact, disaster and national or community crisis.

 We believe that the most sustainable and most resilient communities are built from the child up.

 As such, working with a community’s younger members helps empower communities to steer clear of violence, prejudice and poverty.

 Football is our go-to sport, but we are not bound by that.
 Other sports can be just as effective, particularly in relation to getting girls involved.

 Our basic template is to identify a community in need we feel we can work with.